KDE/cutehmi/extensions/CuteHMI/Examples/I18N.0/README.md

 the compilation by repeatedly making costly `lupdate` calls.
 It is reasonable to comment out its entries and only occasionally run
 Qbs with `cutehmi.i18n.update` set to `true` to update the translations.

-Of course, actual translations have to be provided by a human.
+Of course, although this may change in the future, actual translations still have to be provided by a human.
 One can use Qt Linguist program to edit `.ts` files.

 ### File names